 7. Get city views from Radio City Tower – St Johns Beacon

 For most people, it’s enough to look up at Radio City Tower and snap a pic.
-The tower is another iconic sight in Liverpool and, unsurprisingly, has a tour offering views over the city.
-The views are worth it because the tower is the 32nd tallest building in the UK.
-Although it’s officially called St Johns Beacon, it’s known locally as Radio City Tower after the city’s radio station that broadcasts from there.
+The tower is another iconic sight and, unsurprisingly, has a tour offering views over the city.
+The views are worth it because the tower is one of the tallest buildings in Liverpool.
+Although it’s officially called St Johns Beacon, it’s known locally as Radio City Tower after the city’s radio station that broadcast from there.
 You can book tickets on the St Johns Beacon website.

 8. Visit Anfield – Stadium for Liverpool Football Club

-Much to my dad’s disgust, I’ve never been to Anfield – the football stadium that is home to Liverpool FC.
-But if you’re a football fan, this will probably be at the top of your list of things to do in Liverpool.
+If you’re a football fan, Anfield, the football stadium for Liverpool F.C. will probably be at the top of your list of things to do in the city.
 Like many of the Beatles sights, Anfield is a couple of miles outside the city centre.
 You can book a standard tour of Anfield on Get Your Guide.
 Otherwise, there are more customisable tour choices on the Liverpool FC Stadium Tours website.

 In all cases, you have to get yourself to Anfield from Liverpool City centre.
 If you want the easy option, take an Uber or taxi for around £7-£10 each way.
 Otherwise, the bus is quick and cheap.
 Take the number 17 bus from Queen’s Square.
-They run every 10 minutes and cost about £2.50 each way.
+They run every 10 minutes and costs £2 each way.
 You can find out more travel info on the Liverpool FC site.